-5 Best Sump Pump Alternatives- Check Out Now!
+6 Best Sump Pump Alternatives You Should Check Out

 Sump pumps are a great way to remove excess water from your basement or crawlspace.
-There are many different types of sump pumps available on the market, but they all have the same primary function: removing water from your home and into an outdoor drain or other safe location.
+I’ve found many different types of sump pumps available on the market, but they all have the same primary function: removing water from your home and into an outdoor drain or other safe location.

-However, sump pump alternatives exist to keep water away from your home and your basement.
-These safeguard not only your house but also your yard and nearby land.
+Sump pump alternatives exist to help you keep water away from your home and your basement—these safeguard not only your house but also your yard and nearby land.

 Waterproofing

-One of the sump pump alternatives would be waterproofing, which is affordable and doesn’t require much effort.
-Proper waterproofing is a crucial part of keeping water out of your property.
+One of the sump pump alternatives would be waterproofing; I’ve added waterproofing to this list as it is affordable and doesn’t require much effort; proper waterproofing is crucial to keeping water out of your property.

-Depending on the age of your home, the caulking may be obsolete, cracked, damaged, or improperly installed.
+Depending on the age of your home, the caulking may need to be updated, repaired, or properly installed.
 Identify where the water is seeping, take some water-resistant caulk, and make a better seal.

 Yard grading